timfayz/elementcss/docs/2_structure.md

 ``.scss`` extension means that file uses SCSS syntax of SASS preprocessor

 ###Logic
+ELEMENT has two steps:
+1. Initiate tags.
+Appropriate module responsible for particular category of tags.
+For example ``tags/_basic.scss`` module covers html, body and * (all elements).
+Initiating means tag normalizing and resetting into unified view.
+2. Class generating.

 ###Module structure
 Each module within framework folder has unified structure.
 It makes easier to read existing modules and create new one.

-You can get prepared module template in the [templates](https://github.com/kalopsia/element/tree/master/templates) folder.
-Line by line explanation and its brief using example you can find in the [docs/code_review]() directory.
+You can get initial module template in the [templates](https://github.com/kalopsia/element/tree/master/templates) folder.
+Line by line explanation and its brief using example you can find under [docs/code_review]() directory.